No products in the basket.

 More info: Ballyvolane House Glamping

-If you happen to be planning a hen party, you can not not book your stay with Emerald Glamping.
-With their quirky, unique, rooms and full-experience packages you can’t go wrong.
-You can choose weather you want a one-night or two-night stay, and some of the activities included are sing-a-long at campfires, disco-going, kayaking and archery.
+Although currently closed due to Covid, we have high hope that Emerald Glamping will be up and running again soon.
+So if you happen to be planning a hen party for 2022, you can not not book your stay with Emerald Glamping.
+With their quirky, unique rooms and full-experience packages, you can’t go wrong.
+You can choose whether you want a one-night or two-night stay, and some of the activities included are sing-a-long at campfires, disco-going, kayaking and archery.
 The venue can host parties of 15-30 hens, all the meals are included AND it’s BYOB, which is pretty great.

-On non-hen weekends, families and couples are welcome as well, and at most the site’s prettily decorated yurts and tents can sleep 18 people.
+On non-hen weekends, families and couples are welcome as well.
+The site’s prettily decorated yurts and tents can sleep 18 people.

 More info: Emerald Glamping

-Located 15 minutes outside Kilkenny you’ll find this 200 year old, charming farmhouse.
-The house itself sleeps six people, and then there are three luxury bell tents in the cottage garden.
-The tents all have king size beds, Egyptian cotton linen and there are hot water bottles to avail of during chillier nights.
+Located 15 minutes outside Kilkenny, this 200-year-old, charming farmhouse is full of magic.
+The house itself sleeps six people, and there are three luxury bell tents in the cottage garden.
+The tents all have king-size beds, Egyptian cotton linen and there are hot water bottles to avail of during chillier nights.

 Legan Castle is a foodie haven and a cooked breakfast is served each morning in the main house.
-Evening meals are available upon request as well, equally as tasty as the morning ones.
+Evening meals are available upon request as well, and are just as tasty as the morning ones.

 There are lots of activities to get up to in the area, like canoeing, horse back riding and fishing – and the Legan team will be happy to assist you in organising day trips.